 Ashley serves as an adjunct Professor of Psychology at Waynesburg University.

-MSW, LGSW, EMDR
+MSW, LICSW, EMDR

 Sierra is a Licensed Graduate Social Worker with degrees from West Virginia University, including an M.A. in Social Work.
 Strother’s professional experience ranges from trauma, addiction, anxiety, and depression, with positions in a variety of residential, inpatient, and community outpatient settings.